 - Maintain an environment of collegiality and collaboration of equal partners amongst members, such as through creating a common virtual doctoral training facility.

-The Consortium is led by Director, Professor Peter Childs, Deputy Vice Chancellor at Newman University, and the Research Group of Directors of Research (or equivalent roles) at our member institutions.
-The network is managed by Rachel Persad, Policy Manager (Research & Innovation) and supported by Tijana Close, Research Consortium Coordinator, at GuildHE.
+The Consortium is led by Director, Professor John Strachan, Pro Vice-Chancellor Research and Enterprise and Dean of Graduate College at Bath Spa University.
+The network is managed by Rachel Persad, Policy Manager (Research & Innovation) and supported by Haleema Masud, Policy Support Officer, at GuildHE.

 CREST was established in 2010 by GuildHE, one of the two recognised representative bodies for higher education in the UK, to build on the ‘islands of excellence’ identified through the Research Assessment Exercise in 2008.
 Originally supported by pump-priming from the Higher Education Funding Council for England (HEFCE), it is now fully funded by member subscriptions.

 8 years on, there have been significant changes in the UK research and innovation system, including the establishment of UK Research and Innovation and Research England.
 Our members have also grown, both in terms of number and diversity, resulting in a broad spectrum of ambitions and needs amongst our members.